TRACE: Learning to Compute on Circuit Graphs

 By ignoring the dependencies among input, \ie by assuming they are independent, we can derive the \emph{local function}, which is formally stated in Definition~\ref{def:local_func}.
 Although this approximation is computationally efficient with an $O(1)$ complexity, it fails to capture the true function of the circuit.

-\begin{definition}[Local Function] Given an operator $\phi$, input variables $\mathbf{x}=[x_1,x_2,\dots,x_k]$ and its distribution $\mathcal{D}$, the local function is defined as $y_{\phi}^{local} = \phi\!\left(\mathbb{E}_{\mathbf{x}\sim \mathcal{D}}[x_1],\mathbb{E}_{\mathbf{x}\sim \mathcal{D}}[x_2],\dots,\mathbb{E}_{\mathbf{x}\sim \mathcal{D}}[x_k]\right).$ \end{definition}
+\begin{definition}[\textbf{Local Function}] Given an operator $\phi$, input variables $\mathbf{x}=[x_1,x_2,\dots,x_k]$ and its distribution $\mathcal{D}$, the local function is defined as $y_{\phi}^{local} = \phi\!\left(\mathbb{E}_{\mathbf{x}\sim \mathcal{D}}[x_1],\mathbb{E}_{\mathbf{x}\sim \mathcal{D}}[x_2],\dots,\mathbb{E}_{\mathbf{x}\sim \mathcal{D}}[x_k]\right).$ \end{definition}

 Building on these properties, we propose to learn the \emph{function shift}: $y_{\phi}^{FSL} = y_{\phi}^{global} - y_{\phi}^{local},$ which measures the discrepancy between the local function (Definition~\ref{def:local_func}) and the true global function (Definition~\ref{def:global_func}).
 This formulation decouples the global function into two components: a simple local function and a function shift.
 Rather than predicting the complex global function directly, our model is trained to predict only the function shift.
-This isolates the complex contextual effects caused by reconvergence, allowing the global function to be reconstructed by simply combining the predicted shift with the local function. \paragraph{Training Stage.} During the training stage, the ground-truth global and local functions for each node can be pre-computed from the training data, allowing us to determine the true function shift, $y_i^{FSL}$.
+This isolates the complex contextual effects caused by reconvergence, allowing the global function to be reconstructed by simply combining the predicted shift with the local function.

+\paragraph{\textbf{Training Stage.}} During the training stage, the ground-truth global and local functions for each node can be pre-computed from the training data, allowing us to determine the true function shift, $y_i^{FSL}$.
 We then train the model to regress this value, optimized with an $\mathcal{L}_1$ objective: